getify/You-Dont-Know-JS/async & performance/ch3.md

 But, there's something missing here.
 What if we want step 2 to wait for step 1 to do something asynchronous?
 We're using an immediate `return` statement, which immediately fulfills the chained promise.

-The key to making a promise sequence truly async-capable at every step is to recall from above how `Promise.resolve(..)` operates when what you pass to it is a promise (or thenable) instead of a final value. `Promise.resolve(..)` unwraps the value of the received promise, and keeps going recursively while it keeps unwrapping promises.
+The key to making a promise sequence truly async-capable at every step is to recall from above how `Promise.resolve(..)` operates when what you pass to it is a promise or thenable instead of a final value. `Promise.resolve(..)` directly returns a received genuine promise, or it unwraps the value of a received thenable -- and keeps going recursively while it keeps unwrapping thenables.

-The same sort of promise-unwrapping happens if you `return` a promise from the fulfillment callback.
+The same sort of unwrapping happens if you `return` a thenable or promise from the fulfillment callback.
 Consider:

 ```js
 var p = Promise.resolve( 21 );